angular/angular/aio/content/guide/router.md

 * Move the placeholder `hero-list` folder that's in the `app` into the `heroes` folder.
-* Copy the contents of the `heroes/heroes.component.html` from the <live-example name="toh-pt4" header="Tour of Heroes: Services example code">"Services" tutorial</live-example> into the `hero-list.component.html` template.
+* Copy the contents of the `heroes/heroes.component.html` from the <live-example name="toh-pt4" title="Tour of Heroes: Services example code">"Services" tutorial</live-example> into the `hero-list.component.html` template.

   * Relabel the `<h2>` to `<h2>HEROES</h2>`.
   * Delete the `<app-hero-detail>` component at the bottom of the template.